aahil-spec/nested-worlds/README.md

-shift key is very important you use shift key to skip the story also you use the same shift key to pick up a orb and also drop a orb mouse to look around everywhere
+shift key is very important you use shift key to skip the story also you use the same shift key to pick up a orb and also drop a orb mouse to look around everywhere use esc key to lock and unlock the cursor
 COOL FEATURES I ADDED
 i added a photoreal hdri sky and crazy lighting so the graphics look very real 100 percent real i also added very good custom sound effects